hmcts/hmi-api-gateway-fh/README.md

 ## Purpose

-The purpose of this README is to speed up the creation,usage and management of tests for the Functional, Acceptance, Integration, Contract and Smoke Tests.
+The purpose of this README is to speed up the creation,usage and management of tests for the Functional, Acceptance, Integration, Contract and Smoke Tests..

 ## What's inside